How Eric Schroeder's Maine Masonry Heaters Heat

 Embracing the way wood burns is the key to the efficiency, comfort, and coziness of our stoves

 Eric Schroeder's Maine Masonry Heaters create a natural gathering place by exuding a soft radiant warmth that naturally attracts people and causes them to slow down and relax.

-Unlike the sterile heat of conventional heating systems or the blasting heat of a wood-stove, Eric's stoves give a personality to the space and invites connection.
+Unlike the sterile heat of conventional heating systems or the blasting heat of a wood-stove, Eric's stoves give a personality to the space and invite connection.